beggers/beneggers.com/pages/index.md

 meta_title: _base
 layout: _default.html
 nav: 1
+description: Software engineer and builder.
+Personal site with writing, talks, and contact info.
 ---

 I like to build software.
 I also like to play my trumpet, hike (PCT&nbsp;'22), meditate, lift weights, travel, and do anything with my friends.
 In past phases of life I have been a therapist and separately a Mandarin-English translator.
 I currently work on infrastructure at [OpenAI](https://www.openai.com).